Albert Fearnley: Coaching career

-Championship final appearances

-Albert Fearnley was the coach in Halifax's 15–7 victory over St. Helens in the 1964–65 Championship Final during the 1964–65 season at Station Road, Swinton on Saturday 22 May 1965.
+Fearnley was the coach in Halifax's 15–7 victory over St. Helens in the 1964–65 Championship Final during the 1964–65 season at Station Road, Swinton on Saturday 22 May 1965.

-Club career
+Fearnley joined Bradford Northern as a developments officer in 1966, and worked in several different roles at the club over the next decade.
+He replaced Gus Risman as coach in 1967, but relinquished his coaching duties in 1969 due to increased responsibilities in his administrative role at the club.

-Albert Fearnley was the coach of Batley from June 1977 to October 1977.
+Fearnley was the coach of Batley from June 1977 to October 1977.

 Personal life

 Fearnley had two sons and one daughter.
 His elder son, Stan, played for Bradford Northern while Albert was general manager at the club, and also went on to play for Leeds.
 His other son, Gordon, was a professional footballer who played for Sheffield Wednesday, Bristol Rovers and Fort Lauderdale Strikers.